 Was any optimization procedure used in the design?

 The dimensions were selected in order to make the prototyping easy and possible with commercially available materials (standard tube, standard sphere, and standard spring size).
 No optimization was made.
+This is a relevant line of research for future work.

 Reviewer 3: